top of page

 This opportunity is unpaid.
 Academic credit available.

-The Community Programs & Events Intern will have the opportunity to assist the Community Arts Coordinator in all aspects of programming and event planning associated with ACT’s Community Programs; planning creative and accessible art activities, working with students and visitors, guiding volunteers, and assisting with set-up and tear-down for events.
+The Community Programs & Events Intern will have the opportunity to assist the Community Arts Coordinator in all aspects of programming and event planning associated with ACT’s Community Programs: planning creative and accessible art activities, working with students and visitors, guiding volunteers, and assisting with set-up and tear-down for events.

 Time